By Jacque Ordner BSN, RN, IBCLC, RLC

 THE AVERAGE BREASTMILK INTAKE FOR A BABY FROM 1 MONTH TO 6 MONTHS IS 25oz.
 PER DAY.
 Research tells us that the range is from about 19oz to 30oz. per day.
 Milk production usually peaks at around 40 days postpartum as well.
 Medically speaking, a full milk supply ranges from 750ml –1035ml per day.
 It’s also normal for this amount to fluctuate from day to day.
 It’s normal to see pumping output fluctuate from session to session as well.

 FOR MOMS WHO ARE PRIMARILY DIRECTLY NURSING THEIR INFANTS, TYPICAL PUMPING OUTPUT CAN RANGE FROM 0.5 oz to 2 oz.
 PER SESSION.
 We talk to so many moms whose babies have been growing and thriving while nursing at the breast, but then mom becomes concerned when her first pumping session only yields about an ounce from both breasts combined.
 We can literally hear the relief in their voices when we tell them that THIS IS NORMAL!
 Mamas, you don’t have to be pumping 5-10 oz per session to be successful at breastfeeding!
 The amount you can pump is not necessarily an indicator of the amount your body is making.
 Pumping is a learned skill that takes time to develop for many moms.
-If you’re conditioned to letting down to your warm, squishy baby, it can take a while to train your body to let down to the cold, plastic pump.
 Take cues from your baby….if they’re growing well and making adequate wet and dirty diapers, chances are you’re making the perfect amount of milk for them.

 EXCLUSIVELY PUMPING MOMS TYPICALLY SEE A PUMPING OUTPUT OF 2oz. – 4oz.
 EVERY 2-3 HOURS.
-As I mentioned before, pumping is a learned skill and can take some time to get used to.
+Pumping is a learned skill and can take some time to get used to.
 The above output range is for moms whose supply is established (after 40 days postpartum).
 Unfortunately, some moms have been told that exclusive pumping will not allow them to make a full milk supply.
 This is just not true, mamas!
-With a high quality, hospital strength pump, a consistent pumping schedule, and well fitted flanges, moms can make a full milk supply (and more) with exclusive pumping.
+With a high-quality, hospital strength pump, a consistent pumping schedule, and well fitted flanges, moms can make a full milk supply (and more) with exclusive pumping.

 While it’s true that most women can make a full milk supply, it’s also true that a small percentage cannot.
 If you suspect you have low milk supply or just need reassurance that things are going well, don’t hesitate to reach out to an IBCLC.
 Our Spectra Baby USA IBCLCs are here to help with free virtual consultations.
 Click HERE to schedule.
 We can also help via email at firstname.lastname@example.org Happy pumping, mamas!